AsTimeGoesBy111/ALS_Progression/README.md

    two figures?????

-# 4.Discussion
+## 4.Discussion
-a.Clinical data, esp. for rare disease like ALS, are extremely noisy with many missing data. b.Random Forest is optimal for study non-linear features in high-dimentional data. c.Open door to new predictive features like blood pressure, pulse and creatine kinase.
+a.
+Clinical data, esp. for rare disease like ALS, are extremely noisy with many missing data. b.Random Forest is optimal for study non-linear features in high-dimentional data. c.Open door to new predictive features like blood pressure, pulse and creatine kinase.